Skip to ContentSkip to Subscribe Widget

 No. These products are the same Annie’s Dipped Chewy bars you have come to love.

-Are Annie’s dipped bars made in a peanut free facility
+What Annie’s bars products are made in a peanut free facility?

 Are all sizes and UPCs of these bars made in a peanut free facility?